jevgenik/manuals/source/files/software/gazebosim/gazebosim.rst

 Other Useful Information
 ========================

+* `Gazebo Fuel <https://app.gazebosim.org/dashboard>`_ is a cloud service that provides a free library of robot models and environments.
+  Models can easily be added to a world running in the Gazebo GUI.

 * Path to the default worlds: ``/usr/share/ignition/ignition-gazebo6/worlds`` (for Fortress)

 * Path to the resources downloaded from Fuel: ``~/.ignition/fuel``